saasquatch/squatch-js/docs/docs.md

 **Extends Widget**

 The PopupWidget is used to display popups (also known as "Modals").
 Popups widgets are rendered on top of other elements in a page.

 To create a PopupWidget use [Widgets](#widgets)

-## open

-Opens the widget.

-## close

-Closes the widget

 # CtaWidget

 **Extends PopupWidget**

 A CtaWidget is displayed on top of your page

 To create a CtaWidget use [Widgets](#widgets)